Trotter product formulae for $*$-automorphisms of quantum lattice systems

-Since $\sigma^{(1)}_\mu$ is a composition of automorphisms, it is an automorphism, but the fact that the individual factors do not commute with each other breaks the group property of the fundamental time evolution $\tau^\Phi_t\circ\tau^\Phi_{s} = \tau^\Phi_{t+s}$.
+Let us recall the automorphism $\sigma_t^{(1)}$ defined for all $t\in\bbR$ by~(\ref{Lowest order symmetric}).
+Since $\sigma^{(1)}_t$ is a composition of automorphisms, it is an automorphism, but the fact that the individual factors do not commute with each other breaks the group property of the fundamental time evolution $\tau^\Phi_t\circ\tau^\Phi_{s} = \tau^\Phi_{t+s}$.
 However, the specific `symmetric' form of~(\ref{Lowest order symmetric}) implies that

 A product automorphism having this property shall be called time-reversal symmetric.
 Theorem~\ref{Thm: anchor} shows that, despite its label $(1)$, the corresponding product automorphism $\pi_{t,n}^{(1)}$ is in fact a second order approximation of $\tau_t^\Phi$.
-This improvement from any odd order to the next even order is in fact general for time-reversal symmetric product approximations. \begin{prop} Let $m\in\bbN$ and let $\sigma^{(2m-1)}_\mu$ be an $(2m-1)$-th order product approximation of $\tau^\Phi_\mu$ in the sense that
+This improvement from any odd order to the next even order is in fact general for time-reversal symmetric product approximations. \begin{prop} Let $m\in\bbN$ and let $\{\sigma^{(2m-1)}_\mu:\mu\in\bbR\}$ be an $(2m-1)$-th order product approximation of $\tau^\Phi_\mu$ in the sense that

 for any $\widetilde O \in \caL(Y)$.
 If $\sigma^{(2m-1)}_\mu$ is time-reversal symmetric,

 then it is a $(2m)$-th order approximation of $\tau^\Phi_\mu$. \end{prop} \begin{proof} The identity

 and time-reversal symmetry imply that